h01ger/piuparts/README_server.txt

 * "idle-sleep" is the length of time the slave should wait before querying the master again if the master didn't have any new packages to test.
-In seconds, so a value of 300 would mean five minutes, and that seems to be a good value when there are fairly few slaves per master.
+In seconds, so a value of 300 would mean five minutes, and that seems to be a good value for a repo that gets updated frequently.
 The default is 300 seconds.

 * "max-tgz-age" is used to specify the maximum age (in seconds) after which basesystem tarballs will be recreated.
 If recreation